Wurlitzer: Theatre organs

-Among his sound innovations were a kind of electro-pneumatic action, the Diaphone and the modern Tibia Clausa with its strong 8′ flute tone.
-The Tibia Clausa eventually became a staple of theater organs.
-Hope-Jones organs were also noted for such innovations as stopkeys instead of drawknobs and very high wind pressures of 10″–50″ to imitate orchestral instruments.
-He also used a system of unification, which multiplied considerably the number of stops relative to the number of ranks.
+Robert Hope-Jones is considered the inventor of the theatre organ.
 Between 1887 and 1911 his company employed 112 workers at its peak, producing 246 organs.
 But shortly after merging his organ business with Wurlitzer, he committed suicide in 1914 in Rochester, New York, frustrated by his new association with the Wurlitzer company, it is said.
 Moving the business to their North Tonawanda Barrel Organ Factory, from 1914 to 1942, Wurlitzer built over 2,243 pipe organs: 30 times the rate of Hope-Jones company, and more theatre organs than the rest of the theatre organ manufacturers combined.

 A number were shipped overseas, with the largest export market being the United Kingdom.
-The first of these theatre pipe organ to be shipped to the United Kingdom was dispatched from the North Tonawanda factory on 1 December 1924.
+The first of these theatre pipe organs to be shipped to the United Kingdom was dispatched from the North Tonawanda factory on 1 December 1924.
 It opened at its first location – The Picture House in Walsall, at the end of January 1925.
 This particular instrument (Britain's oldest Wurlitzer organ) is now located at the Congregational Church in Beer, Devon.
 Regular concerts and shows are hosted on the Beer Wurlitzer.

 The largest Wurlitzer organ originally built (in terms of pipes), was the four-manual / 58-rank (set of pipes) instrument at Radio City Music Hall in New York City.
 The Music Hall instrument is actually a concert instrument, capable of playing a classical as well as non-classical repertoire.
 It, along with the organ at the Paramount Theatre in Denver Colorado are the only Wurlitzer installations still in use that have dual consoles.
 While Denver's is the typical "master-slave" system, Radio City is the only surviving original Wurlitzer installation to have two identical and completely independent consoles playing the same organ.
 Both instruments have been substantially altered in more recent years.

 5-Manual theatre organ consoles are extremely rare, and only three were built by Wurlitzer: